Want to save this recipe?

 Why make snickerdoodles?

 These thick snickerdoodle cookies are a perfect treat for any occasion.
-They’re a great choice for holiday baking, cookie swaps, or even as an after-school snack.
+They’re an excellent choice for holiday baking, cookie swaps, or even as an after-school snack.
 The combination of warm cinnamon and the soft-baked texture makes them an irresistible treat year-round.

 FAQs